 In this blog, we explore what a commodity code is & the changes to commodity codes to look out for that will affect the trading of goods internationally.

 Online shopping is something that we all love to do and, with the UK Postbox Shop and Ship service, you have access to the UK high street from anywhere in the world at the click of a button.
-However, the landscape of online shopping is set to change dramatically in the wake of the various changes brought on by the UK leaving the EU.
+However, the landscape of online shopping has changed dramatically in the wake of the various changes brought on by the UK leaving the EU.
 In this blog article, we will explore how you can use our Shop and Ship service from any location to purchase and ship products from overseas, and what considerations will need to be made concerning the new trade deal from the UK leaving the EU.